StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/ALTER_USER.md

   ```

   :::tip
+  - `SET PROPERTIES` works on user instead of user identity.
+Therefore, when modifying the user properties, you must specify the `username` instead of `user_identity` in the `ALTER USER` statement.
   - Global variables and read-only variables cannot be set for a specific user.
   - Variables take effect in the following order: SET_VAR > Session > User property > Global.
   - You can use [SHOW PROPERTY](./SHOW_PROPERTY.md) to view the properties of a specific user.